glacials/splits-io/README.md

 Splits I/O is a website similar to Pastebin or GitHub Gist, but for splits generated from speedruns rather than text or code.
 It's written in Ruby on Rails.

-Splits I/O currently supports splits from Urn, LiveSplit, SplitterZ, Time Split Tracker, and WSplit.
+Splits I/O currently supports splits from ShitSplit, Splitty, Llanfair2, FaceSplit, Portal2LiveTimer, LlanfairGered, Llanfair, Urn, LiveSplit, SplitterZ, TimeSplitTracker, WSplit.

 ## API
 For full API documentation, see the [API readme][api-docs].